igorhaf/elevate-admin/docs/en/content-layout.md

 ## Layout

-`laravel-admin` use grid system of bootstrap,The length of each line is 12, the following is a few simple examples:
+`elevate-admin` use grid system of bootstrap,The length of each line is 12, the following is a few simple examples:

 Add a line of content: